joelverhagen/joelverhagen.com/_posts/2020-12-08-fastest-net-csv-parsers.md

 The code for this is stored on GitHub: [joelverhagen/NCsvPerf](https://github.com/joelverhagen/NCsvPerf)

-The BenchmarkDotNet and Excel data (for the charts and tables above) are here: [BenchmarkDotNet.Artifacts.zip]({% attachment BenchmarkDotNet.Artifacts.zip %})
+The BenchmarkDotNet and Excel workbook (for the charts and tables above) are here: [BenchmarkDotNet.Artifacts.zip]({% attachment BenchmarkDotNet.Artifacts.zip %})

 The test was run on my home desktop PC which is Windows 10, .NET Core 3.1.9, and an AMD Ryzen 9 3950X CPU.